khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 ### Macro animations

-Macro animations cover larger scale objects or surface area such as page changes, drawer reveals, and scrolling or other movement across the screen, etc. We should be mindful with larger scale animations and make sure they convey enough meaning in order to add value towards the user experience.
+Macro animations cover larger scale objects or surface area such as page changes, drawer reveals, and scrolling or other movement across the screen, and so on.
+We should be mindful with larger scale animations and make sure they convey enough meaning in order to add value towards the user experience.
 These animations may take up to 400ms.

 ### Mircro animations

-Micro animations cover smaller scale objects or surface areas such as icons, color changes, buttons interactions, tooltips, etc. They are used to direct user attention and add a small amount of meaning which can help the user.
+Micro animations cover smaller scale objects or surface areas such as icons, color changes, buttons interactions, tooltips, and so on.
+They are used to direct user attention and add a small amount of meaning which can help the user.
 We should be mindful with smaller scale animations and make sure they don't take too long as they will make the experience appear sluggish.
 If the complexity of an object requires a longer animation time please revisit it and look for an alternative solution.
 These animations may take up between 100ms and 200ms.

 ## Types of animations

 ### Hover

-Interactive elements (links, buttons, etc.) should have a hover state.
+Interactive elements (links, buttons, and so on) should have a hover state.
 A subtle animation for this transition adds a polished feel.
 We use 100 milliseconds linear transition for a color hover effect.

 Todo: Add hover example